top of page

 Mix the wine, vinegar, soy sauce, cornstarch, and sugar well to make a smooth sauce.
 Make sure to break up all the lumps.
 Add the chicken, mix well, and marinate at room temperature for 30 minutes.

-Heat the oil in a wok on high.
+Heat the oil in a wok over high heat.
 Add the garlic and sizzle for 5 seconds.
 Add the red chillies and stir.
 Almost immediately, add the marinated chicken and salt and mix well.
-Fry for 4-5 minutes on high until the chicken is well cooked but still moist.
+Fry for 4-5 minutes on high until the chicken is well-cooked but still moist.
 Drizzle with sesame oil and remove from the stove.

 Serve immediately, garnished with scallions and peanuts.